What are the academic standards of COD?

 If the problem cannot be resolved at this level, the student may, after informing the instructor and dean that he or she plans to file a written grievance, progress to Level 3.

 LEVEL 3: The student submits a written request for a meeting with the Vice President of Student Learning or designee to resolve the grievance.
 The written request must include, in detail, the student’s basis for initiating the grievance.
 The student shall initiate this request within five (5) days of receiving the decision and proposed action of the dean.
-The Vice President or designee shall meet with the instructor, department chair, dean and student within five (5) days of reception of the formal grievance accompanied by all supporting data supplied by the student in an attempt to resolve the issue at this level.
+The Vice President or designee shall meet with the instructor, department chair, dean, and student within five (5) days of reception of the formal grievance accompanied by all supporting data supplied by the student in an attempt to resolve the issue at this level.
 Any such meeting regarding a grade grievance will be closed to all observers.

 At this level, if the issue cannot be resolved to the satisfaction of the dean, department chair, instructor, and student, the Vice President assumes the responsibility for arriving at a decision regarding the validity of the grievance and appropriate action to be taken.
-If the action to be taken is to change a grade due to a mistake, fraud, bad faith or incompetency, the incorrect grade shall be removed from the student’s record.
+If the action to be taken is to change a grade due to a mistake, fraud, bad faith, or incompetency, the incorrect grade shall be removed from the student’s record.
 Within two (2) days, the decision and proposed action of the Vice President of Student Learning or designee will be communicated in writing with copies to the student involved, the faculty member involved, the department chair involved, the dean involved, and the Admissions & Records Office.
 The Vice President of Student Learning or designee’s decision completes and exhausts the Desert Community College District’s Grade Grievance Procedure.

-The Superintendent/President or his/her designee may shorten or lengthen the times specified in these procedures.
+The Superintendent/President or his or her designee may shorten or lengthen the times specified in these procedures.
 The intent, however, is to ensure that each and every step will take place as expeditiously as possible.
 Any changes to the time requirement will be made in writing.
 Failure of the student to adhere to the time requirements of the procedures will be considered a waiver of the right to proceed further in the grievance process.

 Students earning 12 or more credit units in a semester with a grade point average of 3.50 or better are named to the "Dean's List" in recognition of their academic achievements.